Christopher Coke: Capture

 Coke was detained during a routine roadblock while trying to reach the US Embassy in Kingston for surrender.
-He attempted to disguise himself as a woman, wearing a woman's wig and possessing a second one and a pair of women's sunglasses; however, the security forces recognized him through his disguise.
+He attempted to disguise himself as a woman, wearing a woman's wig and possessing a second one and a pair of women's sunglasses; however, the security forces recognised him through his disguise.
 Reverend Al Miller, an influential evangelical priest, was also detained while trying to facilitate the surrender.
 Miller told police Coke feared for his life if he surrendered directly to the police, and was asked for aid by Coke.
 Miller had previously facilitated the surrender of Coke's brother one month earlier.

 Fearing for his safety, Coke voluntarily waived his right to an extradition trial so that he could be taken to the US to be tried.
 Coke's father had died in 1992 in a mysterious prison fire while awaiting an extradition trial in Jamaica.
 Coke was held under heavy guard while awaiting extradition, as the police feared an attack by his supporters.

-Coke said that his decision to surrender and face charges was based on a desire to end the drug-related violence in Jamaica, to which he'd lost his sister, brother and father.
+Coke said that his decision to surrender and face charges was based on a desire to end the drug-related violence in Jamaica, to which he had lost his sister, brother and father.
 He said:

 "I take this decision for I now believe it to be in the best interest of my family, the community of western Kingston and in particular the people of Tivoli Gardens and above all Jamaica."